2. Design Makes the Future Its Business

 As the first institution in the United States to offer comprehensive education in modernist design, its introductory brochure claimed that it had been “created to supply a hitherto unfulfilled and pressing need in America” for people with the skills to devise, package, and promote consumer products that were styled to sell, thereby stimulating economic recovery.
 By emphasizing “coordination in the study of esthetics, industrial products, machine fabrication and merchandising,” the school would “train designers, not specialized craftsmen, by correlating thorough instruction in the general principles of design and fine arts with shop practice.”

-The Director, a visionary woman named Frances Pollak,(2) oversaw all of the FAP programs in New York City, and hired an advisory board that included design luminaries, many of whom were key designers for the 1939 New York World’s Fair (Raymond Loewy, Walter Dorwin Teague, Donald Deskey, Gilbert Rhode, and others):
+The school’s Director, a visionary woman named Frances Pollak,(2) oversaw all of the FAP programs in New York City, and hired an advisory board that included design luminaries, many of whom were key designers for the 1939 New York World’s Fair (Raymond Loewy, Walter Dorwin Teague, Donald Deskey, Gilbert Rhode, and others):

 The prospectus for the school that Pollak prepared for Cahill reflected the thorough influence of progressive social theory, pedagogy, and design.
 Her comprehensive bibliography featured major texts by social theorists and scholars like John Dewey, Charles Beard, and Lewis Mumford along with writings by important modernist architects and designers such as Frank Lloyd Wright, Laszlo Moholy-Nagy, and Le Corbusier. ...
 From the day its doors opened, FAP administrators and consultants imagined the Design Laboratory as an integral component of their ambitious plans to democratize American culture.